Continental innovation powered by female engineering and tech talent

 The 22nd Annual Women of Color STEM Conference held October 5-7 at the Cobo Center in Detroit recognizes the significant contributions by women in science, technology, engineering and mathematics (STEM) fields and addresses the need for retention and recognition of women in STEM jobs and best practices in diversity and inclusion.
 Continental will sponsor the 2017 Women of Color STEM Conference Technology Luncheon on Friday, October 6 in Cobo Center’s Grand Ballroom, where rising stars and tech all stars will be recognized.

-The company will also participate in the conference’s Career Fair Expo on Saturday, October 7 starting at 10:00 a.m. in Exhibit Hall E2 at Cobo Center.
+The company also participated in the conference’s Career Fair Expoat Cobo Center.

-Aruna Anand, head of Continental Engineering Services North America, will receive the Professional Achievement in Industry award during the Women of Color Awards Gala and Dinner on Saturday, October 7 in Cobo Center’s Grand Ballroom.
+Aruna Anand, head of Continental Engineering Services North America, received the Professional Achievement in Industry award during the Women of Color Awards Gala and Dinner.
 Anand has enjoyed a most distinguished career, having held numerous leadership positions of increasing responsibility in each of Continental’s divisions.
 Today, she oversees a team of more than 120 people tasked with developing intelligent technologies for transporting people and their goods around the globe.
 Anand’s technical expertise, coupled with her business acumen, has earned her a reputation as someone who gets things done – and done well.

 “This award intensifies my sense of responsibility to further the growth of women in STEM,” said Anand.
 “I believe it is vital that I do everything to the best of my ability.
 I’m grateful for this demanding journey that helped unveil strengths I wasn’t sure I possessed.”